ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 ## Examples

 * **[Spellshock](https://www.coregames.com/games/e23e99658d084ef59897ecee49f5d393)** includes advanced abilities using ability objects.
 * **Core Content** includes pre-made and ready-to-use weapons!
-Check in Game Components Components > Weapons to see what is available.
+Check in Game Components > Weapons to see what is available.
 Compare what we made here with "Advanced" weapons to see what is possible, and even more.